 Undergraduate Course Credit

 Credit earned in your PPIA courses will often transfer to your undergraduate institution.
 Carnegie Mellon University PPIA fellows receive an official transcript to supply their home institution.
 Please refer to your home institution’s transfer-credit policy to determine if you are permitted to transfer in credit from your PPIA coursework.

 Career Services Workshops: Career Services provides top-tier services to students, alumni, and employers.
-They will partner with students to provide effective tools and resources for graduate school search and professional development.
-Students will receive one-on-one meetings with the career services staff to review participants’ resume and individual strengths.
+Advisers partner with students to provide effective tools and resources for graduate school search and professional development.
+Students will receive one-on-one meetings with the career services staff to review their resume and individual strengths.

 Office of Admissions & Program Directors: Students will have one-on-one meetings with admissions and program staff members to learn more about applying to graduate school and preparing for life after college.

 - Students who successfully complete any PPIA Junior Summer Institute and are admitted to a master’s degree program at Heinz College will receive a full-tuition scholarship and a stipend of $6,000 per year.
 Heinz College offers professional master’s degrees in Public Policy & Management, Information Systems Management, Health Care Policy & Management, Health Care Analytics & IT, Information Security Policy & Management, Arts Management, and Entertainment Industry Management.

 - Program Administrators:

 - Gladys Perez Sriprasert, Director, Carnegie Mellon PPIA Junior Summer Institute and Director of Public Policy and Management programs